scrapinghub/frontera/docs/source/topics/frontier-api.rst

 Once frontier is running, the usual process is the one described in the :ref:`data flow <frontier-data-flow>` section.

-Crawler askes the frontier for next pages using ``get_next_pages`` method.
+Crawler asks the frontier for next pages using ``get_next_pages`` method.
 Each time the frontier returns a non empty list of pages (data available), is what we call a frontier iteration.

 Current frontier iteration can be accessed using the ``iteration`` attribute.